pngan/database-notes/README.md

 # database-notes
-Personal learning notes related to the use of databases.
+This repository containts personal notes related to the use of databases for learning and experimentation purposes.